Even the most amazing employees need direction and encouragement to succeed. Here are some tips on how to lead them to achieve.

 Gallup developed a strength assessment test to help business leaders everywhere learn about what makes their employees tick.
-Based on an aggregate of employee survey responses, the idea behind the assessment is that playing to everyone's individual strengths makes for a stronger workplace.
+Based on an aggregate of employee survey responses, playing to everyone's individual strengths makes for a stronger workplace.

-According to the survey, 40 percent of American workers whose managers ignored them actively disengage from work, and only 2 percent felt engaged at all.
-Only 22 percent of employees whose managers mostly gave negative feedback actively disengaged, but only 45 percent of workers felt engaged.
+According to the survey, 40% of American workers whose managers ignored them actively disengage from work, and only 2% felt engaged at all.
+Only 22% of employees whose managers mostly gave negative feedback actively disengaged, but only 45% of workers felt engaged.

 While any attention is better than no attention, positive attention – as when an employer focuses mainly on strengths – is the best of all.
-Among this category, 61 percent of survey respondents felt engaged with their work, and only 1 percent were actively disengaged.
+Among this category, 61% of survey respondents felt engaged with their work, and only 1% were actively disengaged.

 Accountability can be an unbelievably useful management tool, but only if you develop a system for doing so.
 If you tell an employee that they're accountable for their actions only after they have taken action, you'll only confuse and potentially disappoint them.
 It's too late for your response to have a real impact at that point in time.

-However, if you spell out your precise expectations ahead of time, every member of your team will understand the standard of work for which they are responsible.
+However, if you spell out your precise expectations ahead of time, every member of your team understands the standard of work for which they are responsible.
 When they know exactly what they're supposed to do, you can trust that they'll know how to follow through.

 One way to help people know where they stand is to implement time tracking.
-While some employees do “pad their hours" on their timesheets, you’d be surprised by how many underreport the time they spend working on a project – or, in some cases, how many don't bill for overtime because they want to please their bosses.
+While some employees "pad their hours" on their timesheets, you might be surprised by the number who underreport the time they spend working on a project – or, in some cases, how many don't bill for overtime, because they want to please their bosses.

 Not paying employees accurately for their time isn't just bad practice – it's actually against the law.
 By implementing an automated system, you won't have to make them feel like Big Brother is watching – and you'll actually improve overall efficiency by seeing how much time the team devotes to each task and where time might be better spent.